Jeff Komlo: Atlanta Falcons

-In 1982, Komlo went to the Atlanta Falcons but did not get into a game.
+Tampa Bay Buccaneers

 In 1983, his final NFL season, Komlo played for the Tampa Bay Buccaneers, but threw just eight passes in two games, stuck behind Jack "The Throwin' Samoan" Thompson and ex-New York Giant Jerry Golsteyn.

 Later life and death

 In May 2004, Komlo was involved in a domestic incident with his girlfriend, Jennifer Winters.
 After they got into an argument, Komlo shoved her out of the car, which, in a drunken state, he later crashed.
 He returned home, got his SUV, and later crashed that vehicle as well.
 He was later convicted in Chester County, Pennsylvania on two drunk-driving charges, but didn't show up to be sentenced, which resulted in a bench warrant for his arrest.
-In August 2005, Komlo was still on the lam, and featured on America's Most Wanted.
+In August 2005, Komlo was still on the run, and featured on America's Most Wanted.
 He was also facing charges of cocaine possession and assault, and police wanted to question him about possible arson at his homes in West Palm Beach and Chester Springs, Pennsylvania.

 Fleeing the country, Komlo ended up in Greece, working for a hair implant clinic in Athens called NHI.
 The clinic caters mostly to Britons, who fly to the Greek capital for something called the Choi Method, which, according to the NHI website, is "a procedure far too labour-intensive to operate in the UK."

 Komlo was killed in an automobile crash in southern Athens on March 14, 2009.
 Pennsylvania law enforcement initially questioned whether he might have faked his own death to avoid the charges.
 Five days later, the Acting Chief Chester County sheriff's detective, Jim Vito, stated that the authorities were satisfied that Komlo was in fact dead.